Gravitational Waves from Core-Collapse Supernovae: Non-rotating and slowly-rotating case

 As we can see in the evolution of the average shock radius versus time, shown in Fig.~\ref{fig:rshock_vs_t_radice19}, all of the models, except the $13M_\odot$ model, transition to explosion within $200{-}500\,\mathrm{ms}$ after bounce.
 All models exhibit strong neutrino-driven convection, but only $13M_\odot$ and $25M_\odot$ models develop SASI.
 Fig.~\ref{fig:egw_vs_t_radice19} shows the energy of emitted GWs as a function of time.
 Comparing this to the shock radius evolution, we can see that there is no strong correlation between the shock radius and the GW energy.
 For example, the $9M_\odot$ model, which undergoes fast transition to explosion, radiates the smallest amount of energy in GWs (${\sim} 4\times 10^{-11} M_\odot c^2\simeq 7.2\times10^{43}\,\mathrm{erg}$) among these models.
 This is because in this model, as well as in other low-mass CCSN (and ECSN) progenitors, little mass is available outside of the iron core (cf. Fig.~\ref{fig:progenitors_radice19}).
 The shock and post-shock flow remains quasi-spherical in the post-bounce phase.
 As a result, little GW emission takes place, especially beyond ${\sim} 300\,\mathrm{ms}$ after bounce, as we can see in the plot of GW strain versus time, shown on left panels of Fig.~\ref{fig:h_vs_t_radice19}.
 On the other hand, the $13M_\odot$ model, which does not exhibit explosion, experiences strong convection and SASI.
 The plot of GW strain versus time (cf. Fig.~\ref{fig:h_vs_t_radice19}) reveals strong high-frequency GW emission throughout post-bounce evolution within the time span indicated in this figure.
 This leads to strong GW emission with $\gtrsim 10^{-9} M_\odot c^2 \simeq 2\times10^{45}\,\mathrm{erg}$ energy.

-Assuming a distance of 10 kpc to the source and a perfect knowledge of waveform, the spectral energy density of GWs are shown on the right panels of Fig.~\ref{fig:h_vs_t_radice19} together with the sensitivity curves of the Advanced LIGO and the proposed Einstein telescope in the D configuration.
+Assuming a distance of 10 kpc to the source and a perfect knowledge of waveform, the spectral energy density of GWs is shown on the right panels of Fig.~\ref{fig:h_vs_t_radice19} together with the sensitivity curves of the Advanced LIGO and the proposed Einstein telescope in the D configuration.
 The corresponding optimal SNR for Advanced LIGO ranges from ${\sim} 1$ for the $9M_\odot$ model to ${\sim} 10$ for the $19M_\odot$ model.
-For the third generation detector, the corresponding SNRs range from ${\sim} 10$ to ${\sim} 100$.
-This suggests that third generation detectors are necessary for a more reliable detection of GWs from CCSNe across our galaxy.
+For the third-generation detector, the corresponding SNRs range from ${\sim} 10$ to ${\sim} 100$.
+This suggests that third-generation detectors are necessary for a more reliable detection of GWs from CCSNe across our galaxy.

 Below, we discuss each of the GW emission mechanisms in more detail and identify the physical mechanisms responsible for them.